 Duration: 2 hours

-Meet at: Burgh House
+Meet at: TBC

 The estate of the late Jenifer Ford, a lifelong member of the Society and Hampstead resident and painter, bequeathed to the Society a collection of her paintings of Hampstead and the Heath.